efeelize/eng/kaiyan/work/meeting/negotiating_tips.md

 > 2)"Penalize" here comes from the noun "penalty."
 You punish someone if they break a rule.If you are penalized, you have to face the penalty.That could be in sports, too.
 Like a soccer player, if he punches somebody, he's gonna be penalized with a red card probably.

 - set terms [n.条款] that penalize or reward them.

+# 10.cloud your judgment [phr.影响你的判断]
+> So cloud your judgment.
+If your judgment is clouded, it just means your judgment isn't clear.
+You're not thinking clearly, and you probably won't make the best decisions when your judgment is clouded.Just like when a day is cloudy.
+The sky is not clear.
+Well basically you can't see the nice blue sky.You're essentially confused.
+You can't think straight.
+So you could use this to talk about, you know, your thinking your judgment.
+You could also say like, "Well, I got drunk last night and my memories all clouded over."So drinking can definitely cloud your judgment and mess with your senses there.

+# 11.replenished /riˈplɛnɪʃt/ [重新填满、补充]

+- 1. Try new, replenishing Shampoo: available in a store near you!

+- 2. I replenished the fridge [把冰箱装满] before I left, don’t worry.

+- 3. The captain decided to take the ship to Bangkok [曼谷] to replenish supplies.

+# 12.beneficiaries /ˌbɛnəˈfɪʃiˌɛriz/ [受益人]

+# 13.under any circumstances [无论如何]

+# 14.stepped up [挺身而出] & overstepped [越界、过分、跨越职务范围]

+- 1. Isn’t it time you stepped up to a challenge?

+- 2. I’ve never stepped up before.
+I’ve always played it safe.

+- 3. It’s really refreshing to see her stepping up to this challenge.

+# 15.simultaneous /saɪməlˈteɪniəs/ [同时的] & equivalent /ɪˈkwɪvələnt/ [等值的，等同的]
+> 1)it means at the same  time.

+> 2)equivalent, that means something has the same value or the same amount.

+- 1. My friend does the equivalent job at a different company.

+- 2. One hundred American dollars is equivalent to about 700 RMB.

+- 3. There is no English equivalent for many Chinese phrases.

 # IV.pattern
 ***Hey Taylor, I have a business deal coming up and could use some help with negotiating***